-- Rural or Urban Interstates (Principal Arterials): These generally carry long distance, through-travel movements.
-They provide access to important traffic generators, such as major airports and regional shopping centers. - Rural or Urban Minor Arterials: Similar to Principal Arterials; Minor Arterials carry trips of a shorter distance and to smaller traffic generators. - Rural Major or Urban Collectors: Provide more access to individual property than arterials do.
-They also funnel traffic from residential or rural areas to arterials. - Rural or Urban Local: Primary provide access to property.
+- " Interstates (Principal Arterials).
+These generally carry long distance, through-travel movements.
+They provide access to important traffic generators, such as major airports and regional shopping centers. - " Minor Arterials.
+Similar to Principal Arterials; Minor Arterials carry trips of a shorter distance and to smaller traffic generators. - " Major Collectors.
+Provide more access to individual property than arterials do.
+They also funnel traffic from residential or rural areas to arterials. - " Local.
+Primary provide access to property.